 Ad Hoc Platform – powered by the SCC

 The SCC Platform is a secure digital platform for communications and file sharing between the parties and the tribunal.
-It is used in all SCC arbitrations since September 2019 and from May 2020 it is made available also to ad hoc arbitrations.
+It is used in all SCC arbitrations since September 2019 and it is available also to ad hoc arbitrations.
 This service is referred to as the Ad Hoc Platform.

 Storing the case file on the Ad Hoc Platform can simplify the administration of ad hoc arbitrations especially when a large part of the proceedings needs to be coordinated and carried out online and the platform provides a cybersecure environment in which to do so.